matrix8967/alex-morris-dev-mirror/exp.md

 > Glamour Shot.

 # 🧗‍♂️ Employment Journey:
 When I graduated highschool, I said I would never go back, even if they paid me.
 They said they would pay me, and I went back immediately.
 I graduated from Sheridan School District in 2007(‡) and from 2009 -> 2013 I worked as Tier-01 IT.
 While I did not graduate from Bryant School District, I did work there from 2013 -> 2018.
 This is where I really came into my own as a Linux Systems Engineer.
-My Magnum Opus was building a KVM/Qemu VM Cluster using ProxMox to migrate our aging and expensive VMWare hardware to something more sustainable, free, and lacking VMWare's charming Vendor Lock in.
+My Magnum Opus was building a KVM/Qemu VM Cluster using ProxMox to migrate our aging and expensive VMWare hardware to something more sustainable, free, and lacking VMWare's Vendor Lock-In.
+Public Funds should yield Public Code.

+While working in schools, I established an After-School Network Security Club for students to expand or start their journey in a legal and responsible sandbox.
+This allowed students to be more adventurous and creative when coming up with solutions, while encouraging a culture of openness and curiosity.

 Since July of 2018 I've worked at a start up in Little Rock.
 My job title changes every hour or so depending on what's happening (or not happening) that day: DevOps, Network Engineer, SysAdmin, CertBot, Technology Crisis Manager, Emotional Support Consulate.